How Nigeria compares across key indices

 Common questions about living in Nigeria, answered with data

-Nigeria has a cost of living index of 28 relative to New York City (100).
+Nigeria has a cost of living index of 18 relative to New York City (100).
 It is significantly cheaper than the US.
-Monthly costs for a single person start around $1,229 in Lagos.
+Monthly costs for a single person start around $370 in Nkpor and reach $479 in Abuja.

-Nigeria has a safety index of 33/100, making it worth researching carefully before committing for expats and travellers.
-Among cities with data, Lagos scores highest on safety at 31/100.
+Nigeria has a safety index of 53/100, making it moderately safe for expats and travellers.
+Among cities with data, Ede scores highest on safety at 55/100.

-Lagos ranks highest for quality of life in Nigeria, scoring 0/200 on Numbeo's quality of life index.
-Monthly costs there run around $1,229/mo for a single person.
+Abuja ranks highest for quality of life in Nigeria, scoring 75/200 in Freedom Abroad's modeled quality-of-life estimate.
+Monthly costs there run around $479/mo for a single person.
+For budget-conscious expats, Nkpor offers the lowest monthly costs at $370/mo.

 Your pre-departure checklist for Nigeria